Borophane as substrate for adsorption of He-4: A journey across dimensionality: Quantum Monte Carlo simulations

-{\em Layer 1.} For coverages up to $N=45$, each ${^4}$He atom is pinned to one of the absorption sites (HOL), see leftmost panels in Fig.~(\ref{fig:snapshots_1}).
-At complete filling of the first layer we have an ordered state in registry with the substrate.
-It can be noticed that the distance 2.855\AA between neighboring $^4$He atoms along the $y$ direction corresponds to the interatomic distance in solid $^4$He at a very high pressure.
-Here this large compression is due to the very strong adsorption potential.
-When the filling is incomplete, particle can hop between sites in the $y$ direction and, in principle, sustain a superfluid flow.
+We now discuss the properties of individual adsorption layers.\\ {\em Layer 1.} For coverages up to $N=45$ atoms per simulation cell, each ${^4}$He atom is pinned to one of the HOL absorption sites; see the leftmost panels in Fig.~(\ref{fig:snapshots_1}).
+At complete filling of the first layer, we have an ordered state in registry with the substrate.
+It can be seen that the distance 2.855\AA ~between neighboring $^4$He atoms along the $y$ direction corresponds to the interatomic distance in solid $^4$He at a very high pressure.
+Here, this large compression is due to the very strong adsorption potential.
+When filling is incomplete, particles can hop between sites in the $y$ direction and, in principle, sustain a superfluid flow.
 However, the intersite minimum density along $y$ is as small as 1/150 the peak value, so that a very low critical temperature is expected.
 Indeed, we find no superfluidity down to the lowest temperature studied, $T$=0.1~K. For incomplete fillings, the vacant adsorption sites tend to align along the $x$ direction, in order to minimize the energy contribution from the attractive tail of the interaction between atoms $\sim a$ apart.\cite{suppmat}